Christmas in Barcelona by JetSettingFools.com

 The Christmas Market outside La Catedral

 The vendors at Fira de Santa Llucia mostly sell pieces for create-your-own Nativity sets.
-Offerings range from small, simple moss-covered sets to more elaborate scenes with running water and flickering lights.
+Offerings range from small, simple sets to more elaborate scenes with running water and flickering lights.
 Hundreds – maybe thousands – of different figurines are also for sale.

-And, almost every vendor sells a version of the most famous and peculiar Barcelona Christmas traditions: Caganer and Caga Tio (which we explain further in the next section).
+Of course, almost every vendor sells a version of the most famous and peculiar Barcelona Christmas traditions: Caganer and Caga Tio (which we explain further in the next section).

 Fira de Nadal de la Sagrada Familia Church

-The La Sagrada Familia Christmas Market is officially called “Fira de Nadal de la Sagrada Familia”.
-At this festive market, visitors will find an array of holiday items.
-The most popular goods for sale are Christmas trees, children’s toys and Barcelona, Spain Christmas ornaments (although, we didn’t see a specific Sagrada Familia Christmas Ornament…perhaps we just missed them, but they can be ordered online!).
+The most popular goods for sale are Christmas trees, children’s toys and Barcelona, Spain Christmas ornaments.
+We didn’t see a specific Sagrada Familia Christmas Ornament.
+Perhaps we just missed them, but they can be ordered online!

 Port Vell Christmas Market Barcelona

-The Fira de Nadal del Port Vell is one of the new, fun and modern Barcelona, Spain Christmas Markets.
-Located right on the water, the brightly lit market features a giant Christmas Ball and amusement park rides – like a Ferris Wheel – along with other games for kids.
+Located right on the water, the brightly lit space features a giant Christmas Ball and amusement park rides – like a Ferris Wheel.
 There are also plenty of food stalls cooking up festive dishes and pop-up bars mixing delicious drinks.

 Barcelona Christmas Shopping